 Interactive Quote Matrix – Displays the coded segments associated with the cells in an interactive view.

-Create hierarchical codes - If the option is activated, the codes are displayed in the tree structure of the code system.
-Even if the "Only activated codes" option is selected, non-activated upper codes are also included to preserve the tree structure.
+Display codes with hierarchy - If the option is activated, the codes are displayed in the tree structure of the code system.
+Even if the “Only activated codes” option is selected, non-activated upper codes are also included to preserve the tree structure (for these, however, all frequencies will be set to 0, even if coded segments exist; that is, no symbols or numbers will be displayed on the nodes for these rows).
 If the option is deactivated, all codes are displayed on one level.
-If the "Only activated codes" option is activated, then only the activated codes can be displayed.
+If the “Only activated codes” option is activated, then only the activated codes are displayed.

 Calculation of symbol size refers to all coded segments.